Getting Your Child to School Safely

 • Check parked cars for drivers before crossing in front or behind them.

-• Make eye contact with drivers before stepping in the street—make sure they see you.
+• Make eye contact with drivers before stepping into the street—make sure they see you.

 • Wear bright-colored and easy-to-spot clothing.

-• Put down the cell phone and keep an open eye on their surroundings to watch out for potential hazards.
+• Put down the cell phone and keep an open eye on the surroundings to watch out for potential hazards.

 Consider walking with your child to school for the first week or two to demonstrate how to obey traffic rules and to also show them the safest route to school, pointing out potential hazards on the way.